-You might have one or more tests to find out the cause of your symptoms.
+You might have different tests to find out the cause of your symptoms.
 The tests you have depends on your symptoms.
-Usually, a cancer of unknown primary (CUP) is picked up on tests for something else.
+Sometimes, a cancer of unknown primary (CUP) is picked up on tests for something else.

 If tests show you have cancer spread (secondary cancer), you usually have a number of further tests to try to find where the cancer started (the primary cancer).

 We haven't listed all the tests you might have below.
 We have more information about tests to diagnose cancer and how you have them in our general cancer tests section.

 You may not need all the tests below.